Gonzalez-Matias/Anyone-sprint1/README.md

 ### Analyzing and Visualizing data

-I'll get some minors statistics about the NBA players and I'll perform graphics that will help in the next part of the project where I'll have to train an ML model that predicts the player's salary
+I'll get some minors statistics about the NBA players and I'll perform graphics that will help in the next part of the project where I'll have to train an ML model that predicts the player's salary.

+##  Files

+There is an .ipynb file of the project called AnyoneAI_Project_1.ipynb.
+The repository contains a group of .csv files that were generated with the different endpoints of NBA API so in case they stop working the .ipynb can still get the data from here.
+There is also a folder with the data necessary to generate a map in the .ipynb.